TransactPRO/phalcon-debug-widget/README.md

-Define a debug or environment flag in your main index.php file so you can easily disable the Phalcon Debug Widget on production environments.
+Define a debug or environment flag in your main index.php (or config.php) file so you can easily disable the Phalcon Debug Widget on production environments.
 Example:

 ```php
 defined('PHALCONDEBUG') || define('PHALCONDEBUG', true);